Creighton Abrams: Chief of Staff

 Abrams was appointed Chief of Staff of the United States Army by Nixon in June 1972.
 He was not confirmed by the United States Senate until October, due to political repercussions involving accusations of unauthorized bombings of North Vietnam.
 It has also been reported that Congress had delayed the confirmation to question the administration's war in Cambodia.
 During this time, Abrams began the transition to the all-volunteer army, also known as Project VOLAR.

 In January 1974, Abrams directed the formation of a Ranger battalion.
 The 1st Battalion (Ranger), 75th Infantry, was activated and parachuted into Fort Stewart, Georgia, on 1 July; the 2nd Battalion (Ranger), 75th Infantry followed with activation on 1 October.
 The 3rd Battalion, 75th Infantry (Ranger), and Headquarters and Headquarters Company, 75th Infantry (Ranger), received their colors a decade later on 3 October 1984, at Fort Benning, Georgia.
 The 75th Ranger Regiment was designated in February 1986.
 The modern Ranger battalions owe their existence to Abrams and his charter:

 The battalion is to be an elite, light, and the most proficient infantry in the world.
 A battalion that can do things with its hands and weapons better than anyone.
 The battalion will contain no 'hoodlums or brigands' and if the battalion is formed from such persons, it will be disbanded.
 Wherever the battalion goes, it must be apparent that it is the best.

 Abrams served as Chief of Staff until his death on 4 September 1974.

 Personal life

 Born in Springfield, Massachusetts, and raised in the Feeding Hills section of Agawam, he was the son of Nellie Louise (Randall) and Creighton Williams Abrams, a railroad worker.
 Abrams married Julia Berthe Harvey (1915–2003) in 1936.
 She founded the army group of Arlington Ladies and devoted time to humanitarian causes.

 The Abramses had three sons and three daughters.
-All three sons became Army general officers, including John Nelson Abrams and Robert Bruce Abrams.
+All three sons became Army general officers, including John N. Abrams and Robert B. Abrams.

 Abrams converted to Catholicism during his time in Vietnam.
 He was raised as Methodist Protestant.

 A heavy cigar smoker, Abrams died at age 59, eleven days before his 60th birthday at Walter Reed Army Medical Center in Washington, D.C., from complications of surgery to remove a cancerous lung.
 He is buried with his wife Julia in Arlington National Cemetery.